Triodos Bank (Group)

 The total amount of assets under management including Triodos Bank and the investment funds and Private Banking grew by EUR 1.6 billion, or 20%, to EUR 9.6 billion.

 Triodos Bank’s balance sheet total grew by 22% to EUR 6.4 billion thanks to a steady growth of the funds entrusted and a successful share issue.
 Growth of between 15 to 20% was expected.

-Triodos Bank’s total number of customers increased by 24%, exceeding expected growth of 15% and 20%.
-By the end of 2011, Triodos Bank had more than 355,000 customers.
-This demonstrates that a growing number of people are making a much more conscious choice about how and where they want to bank.
+Triodos Bank’s total number of customers increased by 18%, against expected growth of between 15 to 20%.
+By the end of 2013, Triodos Bank passed an important milestone and now has over 500,000 (517,000) customers.
+This continues to show that a growing number of people are continuing to make a much more conscious choice about their bank and how it uses their money.

-In 2011, the ratio of operating expenses against income was 70% (2010: 76%).
-This is due to higher income from interest and commissions from lending activity combined with a strict control of expenses.
+In 2013, the ratio of operating expenses against income was 69% (2012:66%).
+This is due to slower growth of income from interest and commissions from lending activity despite strict control of expenses.

-Triodos Bank increased its share capital by EUR 75 million, or 24%, thanks to depository receipt issue campaigns targeting retail investors in particular, which ran throughout the year in Belgium, The Netherlands and Spain.
+Triodos Bank increased its share capital by EUR 68 million, or 14%, thanks to depository receipt issues targeting retail investors in particular, which ran throughout the year in The Netherlands, Belgium, the United Kingdom and Spain.

 The number of depository receipt holders increased from 26,876 to 31,304.
 Equity increased by 16% from EUR 565 million to EUR 654 million.
 This increase includes net new capital and profit (minus a dividend).
 In 2013, an internal market for the buying and selling of depository receipts for shares continued to operate effectively.
 At the end of 2013, the net asset value for each depository receipt was EUR 77, compared to EUR 75 at the end of 2012.